zahiruldu/global.hackathon/Teams/Angel Eats/ABOUT.md

 |---
 | ![aissatech](https://avatars3.githubusercontent.com/u/3518330?v=3&s=460)

-My name is Camelia Boban (aissatech on github), I am a intermediate programmer no more young anymore, a bit "bigger" than the average.
+My name is Camelia Boban (https://github.com/aissatech), I am a intermediate programmer no more young anymore, a bit "bigger" than the average.
 Web application developer, Google enthusiast and open source/data/gov lover.

 I am going to participate to Koding Hackathon because I like challenges, I like to compare myself with others and I want to learn.
 But also